Arrange The Following In Correct Sequence

 • Investigating the Role of Genetics: Research is beginning to explore the role of genetics in sequencing abilities.
 Identifying genes that are associated with sequencing abilities could lead to new interventions for individuals who struggle with sequencing.

-• Developing Personalized Interventions: Future research will focus on developing personalized interventions that are tailored to individual needs and learning styles.
+• Developing Personalized Interventions: Future research will focus on developing personalized interventions that are designed for individual needs and learning styles.
 This will involve using data from assessments and neuroimaging studies to identify the most effective interventions for each individual.

 • Exploring the Use of Artificial Intelligence (AI): AI technology has the potential to revolutionize sequencing education.
 AI-powered tutoring systems can provide personalized feedback and support, adapting to individual learning styles and paces.